Chandrahasa (1933 film)

 Chandrahasa is a 1933 Hindi mythological costume drama film directed by Sarvottam Badami.
-It was the first Hindi film directed by Badami bringing him into prominence, even though he did not know Hindi.
+It was the first Hindi film directed by Badami, bringing him into prominence, even though he did not know Hindi.
 It was also one of the first Talkie versions of the film which was remade several times.
 Produced by Sagar Movietone, it had music composed by S. P. Rane.
 The film starred Noor Mohammed Charlie, Gulzar, Kamala, Master Bachchu, Dinkar, Mehboob Khan and Baburao Sansare.

-The film was not a comedy in spite of Charlie, a well-known comedian acting in this film, Badami went on to be recognised later for his satirical comedies.
+The film was not a comedy in spite of Charlie, a well-known comedian acting in this film.
+Badami went on to be recognised later for his satirical comedies.

-The story is about a young man Chandrahasa, whom an evil Minister is trying to kill.
+The story is about a young man Chandrahasa, whom an evil minister is trying to kill.
 A princess helps Chandrahasa, falling in love with him in the process.

 Plot

 An evil minister wants to kill the young boy Chandrahasa who escapes the minister's killers.
 Several years later the minister finds Chandrahasa and sends him as a messenger to the king with a letter.
 The letter asks the king to poison the messenger.
-On the way a young princess finds him sleeping and reads the letter.
-She rewords the letter and changes Vish (poison) to Vishya, which is her name.
-The king on receiving the letter gets Chandrahasa married to the princess.
+On the way, a young princess named Vishya finds him sleeping and reads the letter.
+She rewords the letter and changes Vish (poison) to Vishya.
+On receiving the letter, the king gets Chandrahasa married to the princess.